qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 "Products have features, but platforms create communities".

 Marshall van Asltyne book: Platforms scale.
+A platform will beat a pipeline product.